Dropped Four Flights And Cracked My Spine - Honey Come Quick With The Iodine

 Some nice fellow in red befriended us and gave us chartered bus tickets to the game, which we took and used.
-The red-shirted Ole Miss alumni association had rented several off-duty Memphis Transit busses (and drivers), running a multi-bus rodeo pickup right off Beale Street with seas of red, and two northwesterners in shorts, filing onto the bus.
+The red-shirted Ole Miss alumni association had rented several off-duty Memphis Transit buses (and drivers), running a multi-bus rodeo pickup right off Beale Street with seas of red, and two northwesterners in shorts, filing onto the buses.
 Pretty well organized for the south.

 We're on.
 Other than the red, all is normal.
 "When did you graduate Ole Miss?"
 I look at my Birkenstocks and admit our native geography.
 Normal stuff.